I. Purpose

 Nihilism mistakes inevitability for absolution.

-That something will exist does not mean it must be built by anyone, or built without restraint.
+That something will exist does not mean anyone is obliged to build it, or to build it without restraint.

 Capability does not imply obligation.